ozw1z5rd/oqtadrive/doc/install.md

 ## Hints for *Pi* Setup

-- Fix the IP address of the *Pi* in your router, so you don't have to look it up each time you want to `ssh` into it.
+- Make the IP address of the *Pi* static in your router if it supports this, so you don't have to look it up each time you want to `ssh` into it.
-- For password-less login, you can also place your public *ssh* key in `/home/pi/.ssh/authorized_keys`.
+- For password-less login, you can also place your public *ssh* key in `/home/{user name}/.ssh/authorized_keys`.
-- You can add the environment variables you want to set such as `PORT` to the `.bashrc` of the `pi` user, so they're already set up when you `ssh` into the *Pi*.
+- You can add the environment variables you want to set such as `PORT` to the `.bashrc` of your user, so they're already set up when you `ssh` into the *Pi*.
 - If you've done a complete setup on a *Pi Zero W*, and you want to switch to a *Pi Zero 2 W*, you can essentially just take the micro SD card and plug it into the new board.
 There's one catch however: The *Zero 2 W* uses a different Wifi module, so Wifi setup gets repeated first time you boot it from the card.
 Only, the `wpa_supplicant.conf` file you placed in the `boot` partition during the initial setup is no longer there, because it got removed after the *Pi* completed Wifi setup.
 So before plugging the card into the new board, recreate `wpa_supplicant.conf` in the `boot` partition.